bsmiguelangel/nimbleTools/README.md

 ## To do

-* Check that, when `WAIC = TRUE`, `pNimble()` automatically includes the stochastic parent nodes of the data nodes in the monitored variables.
-* Reduce unnecessary console messages during model loading, compilation and distribution registration when possible.
 * Explore the use of `getTimes` to measure computation times in `pNimble()` and consider including total computation time in the object returned by `pNimble()`.
-* Move the registration of the Leroux CAR distribution to package loading, instead of registering and deregistering it every time `pNimble()` is called.
+* Move the registration of the Leroux CAR distribution to package loading, instead of registering it every time `pNimble()` is called.
 * Explore the use of `nimbleFunction` setup code to give the Leroux CAR distribution a more standard input format, closer to the ICAR distribution used by `NIMBLE`.
 * Explore whether `nimble::as.carAdjacency()` can be used to construct the neighbourhood objects required by the Leroux CAR distribution.
 * Add checks for the symmetry and validity of neighbourhood structures used by the Leroux CAR distribution.